 - The amount of equity they obtain through their investments

 - When they get involved during a company's lifecycle

-By contrast, private equity investment firms often take a majority stake—50% ownership or more—in mature companies operating in traditional industries.
-PE firms usually invest in established businesses that are deteriorating because of inefficiencies.
+Private equity investment firms often take a majority stake—50% ownership or more—in mature companies operating in traditional industries.
+PE firms usually invest in established businesses that are deteriorating because of operational inefficiencies.
 The assumption is that once those inefficiencies are corrected, the businesses could become profitable.
 This is changing a little as PE firms increasingly buy out VC-backed tech companies.